One Earth's “Species of the Week” series highlights the flagship species of each of the 844 unique ecoregions contained within Earth’s bioregions.

 Despite the Oromo people’s claims, the wolves typically pose no threat to livestock with ranchers often leaving herds unattended in the region.

 Ethiopian wolves are social animals living in family groups as large as twenty adults.
 The breeding female leads the group consisting of her young, dispersing males, and reproductively suppressed females.
 Using protection in numbers, they sleep together in the open at night and only use dens for nursing pups.
 Mating season takes place between August and November with the male courting the female by following her closely and waiting for consent.

 Gestation lasts around sixty days and litters of two to six pups are born between October and December.
 Highly territorial, the species aggressively interacts and vocalizes with rival packs and has been spotted performing “border patrols” at dawn, noon, and evening.

 With no recent record of the species occurring below 10,000 feet below sea level, the Ethiopian wolves' only known habitats are seven small isolated enclaves in the country’s highlands.
 The largest population can be found in the Bale Mountains in southern Ethiopia with 120 to 160 wolves — more than half the total population.

 As humans impinge into the area with road construction and settlements, packs’ territories are being pushed closer together creating food scarcity, disease transference and interbreeding from free-range dogs.

 Conservation efforts are headed by Oxford University's Ethiopian Wolf Conservation Programme, which seeks to protect wolves through vaccination and community awareness programs.
-Listed as endangered and on the IUCN’s Red List of Threatened Species, the Ethiopian wolf is the flagship species of the Ethiopian Montane Forests ecoregion, located in the Lake Turkana-Sudd Grasslands, Bushlands & Forests bioregion (AT21).
+The species is currently listed as endangered and on the IUCN’s Red List of Threatened Species.